Book William Higham to speak at your event

 “William was engaging and thought provoking – and set our agenda for change.
 It was great working with him.”
 Mike Hulse, Senior Sales, Philips

 “His insights and expertise were pivotal in shaping the day’s thought-provoking discussions – and helped make the event a success.”
-Kim Tangsuk, Head of Higher Education Programmes (E Asia), British Council
+Kim Tangsuk, Head of Higher Education Programmes Asia, British Council

 “Will gave great insights into the ways consumers are changing, and how companies will need to adapt their strategy.”
-Michaela Ridgeway, Senior Content Editor, Financial Times Global Conference
+Michaela Ridgeway, Senior Content Editor, Financial Times Global Conferences

 “William got the brief exactly, and delivered just the kind of speech we wanted.”
 Laura Kozasvili, Head of Events, British Property Federation